christabor-archive/chromanomicon/README.md

 After a lot of trial and error, (see the first versions: http://christabor-archive.github.io/schkmer/), I decided to simplify things and focus on creating a *great blueprint for multi-sectional color scheme*.

+Also, it's worth pointing out, most of the heavy lifting is done by the fantastic [tinycolor](https://github.com/bgrins/TinyColor) library.
+This tool unifies some of the many utilities into one powerful color scheme generator.

 ## What?

 My focus was to create an overall color scheme, using the following color harmonies: